 Where application of the required measures listed above will not be sufficient to achieve the WFD objective of good status in all water bodies by 2015, additional measures need to be identified and considered.
 The types of measures considered are at the discretion of the Member State.
+In Northern Ireland, the range of possible additional measures were identified by a series of technical studies.
 In Ireland, the additional measures under consideration were developed as a part of the Programme of Measures studies carried out by several of the RBD projects over two years.
 In addition, the range of additional measures available for use in the RBMP has been informed by the early stages of the SEA process as well as this Screening stage of the Habitats Assessment.
 The additional measures being considered for the RBMP address the main pressures on our waters and are outlined in the table on the next page.
 The additional measures have been set out in Table 6 under each of the pressure topics and have been categorised broadly as measures that will either: